-HVL did not receive any noncash assistance, federal loans, or federally funded insurance during the year ended December 31, 2022.
+HVL did not receive any noncash assistance, state loans, or state funded insurance during the year ended December 31, 2023.

 Note 3: RELATIONSHIP TO FINANCIAL REPORTS SUBMITTED TO GRANTOR AGENCIES

 Amounts reflected in the financial reports filed with grantor agencies for the programs and the supplementary schedules may not agree because of accruals included in the next report filed with the agencies, matching requirements not included in the Schedule of Expenditures of State of Texas Awards and different program year ends.